DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 ### Working part time as a teacher

-You can work part time, but your salary must meet the threshold for a Skilled Worker visa.
+You can work part-time, but your salary must meet the threshold for a Skilled Worker visa.
 There are 2 requirements:

 * your part-time salary must be at least £23,200
 * the full-time equivalent of your salary must meet the minimum set for your region and status (for qualified and unqualified teachers)